-Roasting coffee is the process of heating/cooking/drying coffee beans in a coffee roaster in order to transform the physical and chemical properties of the green coffee beans so the desired flavors and aromas of the final cup of brewed coffee can be achieved.
+Roasting green coffee is the process of heating, cooking or drying coffee beans in a coffee roaster in order to transform the physical and chemical properties of the green coffee beans so the desired flavors and aromas of the final cup of brewed coffee can be achieved.

 Roast level does not significantly change the caffeine levels.

 Caffeine did not undergo significant degradation with only 5.4% being lost under severe roasting.

 - 1 Chemical Reactions of Roasting – Pyrolisis

 - 3 Effects of Coffee Roasting